Mrpaul042/Mrpaul042/README.md

 ### I'm Sourav Paul , Welcome to my GitHub Profile!

 I have completed my B.Tech in Chemical Engineering(2021 Graduate) from @NIT Agartala.
+Goal driven person who loves to live on the bleeding edge of technology and passionate about learning web development.

 <br />